::p_load('sf', 'tidyverse', 'tmap', 'spdep', 'onemapsgapi', 'units', 'matrixStats', 'readxl', 'jsonlite', 'olsrr', 'corrplot', 'ggpubr', 'GWmodel',

 Projected CRS: SVY21 / Singapore TM

-mpsz_sf <- st_read(dsn = "data/geospatial/map", layer = "MP14_SUBZONE_WEB_PL")
+<- st_read(dsn = "data/geospatial/map", layer = "MP14_SUBZONE_WEB_PL") mpsz_sf

 Reading layer `MP14_SUBZONE_WEB_PL' from data source